Daniel-Rud/fgwqsr/README.md

 prefix `i.`.
 We will illustrate this through an example where we create a continuous `weight` variable and a categorical `city` variable.
-We will give an effect (in log odds scale) of .5 to weight, .2 to the comparison between city 2 and reference city 1, and -1 to the comparison between city 3 and city 1.
+We will give an effect (in log odds scale) of .5 to weight, .2 to the comparison between San Bernardino and reference Los Angeles, and -1 to the comparison between Santa Barbara and Los Angeles.

 <br>